abrasive/shairport/INSTALL.md

 ```
 Do this until no more copies of `shairport-sync` are found.

-You should also remove the file `/etc/systemd/system/shairport-sync.service` if it exists.
+You should also remove the initialisation script file `/etc/systemd/system/shairport-sync.service` if it exists – a new one will be installed that will point to the version you will have compiled.

 ### Build and Install
 Okay, now let's get the tools and sources for building and installing Shairport Sync.